AnAppAMonth/Testmatic/README.md

    You can choose, for example, to manually verify the new results of a handful of tests, and let the other tests update automatically with the new results.

 ## Tests ##

+Individual tests are divided into groups.
+There are two kinds of groups:
+`static` and `dynamic`.

+Static tests are created manually, by calling the `unitTest()` method, one test at a time; while dynamic tests are created by calling the `wrapFunction()` method, one group at a time.
+Tests in a dynamic group are created automatically when the wrapped function is called.

+A test is identified by its group name and its own id (must be unique inside the group).
+A static test's id is specified by the user when creating it, while a dynamic test's id is a hash computed from its conditions (a.k.a. inputs).

-A test is identified by its (group) name and conditions (a.k.a. inputs).
-The name is either specified by the user or deduced from the source code (e.g. function name).
+Group names are either specified by the user or deduced from the source code (e.g. function name).

-All tests with the same name (but different conditions) form a **group**.

 Conditions are the variable states that are required for the result to occur.
 For a mathematical function, these are the arguments of the function, but it may not be the case for a programming function.
-Therefore, the user is responsible for guaranteeing the specified conditions are both correct and complete.
+Therefore, the user is responsible for guaranteeing that the specified conditions are both correct and complete.

-When side effects are at play, e.g., when dealing with an external database, the same input objects may lead to different results, because data are fetched from the external database; and reversely, different input objects may lead to the same result, when difference in the connection object's internal states doesn't affect the fetched data.
+When side effects are at play, e.g., when dealing with an external database, the same input object may lead to different results, because data are fetched from the external database; and reversely, different input objects may lead to the same result, when difference in the connection object's internal states doesn't affect the fetched data.

-There are two kinds of test groups, `singular` and `plural`:

-1. A singular test group only contains one test, without conditions.
+Static tests don't contain conditions.
 The user is responsible for guaranteeing that the actual conditions are always the same when this test is run.
-This is standard unit-testing style, in which the user builds a specific test setup and assert on the results.
+This is standard unit-testing style, in which the user builds a specific test setup and asserts on the results.

-2. A plural test group can contain many tests, with differing conditions.
+On the other hand, tests in a dynamic group have differing conditions.
 The user is responsible for guaranteeing that the same specified conditions always yield to the same result (for the same code).

-For tests in a plural test group, a hash of the combined conditions is calculated and used to index tests, so that we can quickly check whether a test with the same conditions already exists.

 Each test has an `importance` which decides how we deal with it: